 Raised in an evangelical church, I first felt called to international missions when I was in high school and have been on the winding journey of following God's call ever since.
 I first pursued medical missions, then global development, and finally after several years of working in a Presbyterian church, began to discern a call to pastoral ministry.
 It turns out I was the only one who was surprised when I realized that God was calling me to go to Seminary.

 I am a Senior at Columbia Theological Seminary, outside Atlanta, Georgia where I am studying to obtain my Master of Divinity degree.
 I am in the ordination process in the Presbyterian Church (USA) and I have been Certified Ready to Recieve a Calll by the Seattle Presbytery.
 I am in the process of looking for my first call, which I hope to start after I graduate in May 2019.
 Last year I served as Pastoral Intern at Pulse Church in Atlanta, an African-American New Church Development in the heart of the city.
 Over the summer, I completed Unit 1 of Clinical Pastoral Education at University of Vermont Medical Center in Burlington, Vermont.
-I am currently studying abroad at the Protestant Faculty at Charles University in Prague, Czech Republic where I am studying theology until January 2019.
+I spent the last semester studying abroad at the Protestant Faculty at Charles University in Prague, Czech Republic.

 I am passionate about social justice work and political advocacy as an expression of my Christian faith.
 I am committed to environmental, racial, and economic justice and believe in public ministry as my way of living out my calling to display God's love, mercy, and justice in a world desperately in need of it.
 I do my best to practice intersectional feminism and am always working toward a more inclusive understanding and practice of life.